Pirate Wires: Reporting

-Pirate Wires reports in positive tone about tech-related subjects, for example, one of its article's headlines read: "Palmer Luckey Saves the World" and "We Need to Be Living Forever".
-Pirate Wires wrote an article about Anthony Fauci in which he was described as "[overseeing] one of the greatest erosions of institutional trust in American history".
-The company has published a number of articles about San Francisco's politics which criticize the city's left-to-far-left politicians.
+The company has published a number of articles about San Francisco's politics which criticize the city's politicians.
 It has also published stories reporting on George Soros as well as others covering Joe Biden.
-In June 2024, Pirate Wires reported on Twitter that a new meme coin named “Trump Coin” was created, there was no evidence of the currency's existence, and the post was tagged with a Twitter community note calling it "fake news".
-The note was removed shortly after but there was still no evidence of the coin's existence leading to confusion and speculations among readers, they included theories about Pirate Wires Twitter account being hacked.
-Pirate Wires report in December 2024 claimed that employees of Kalshi were secretly paying social media personalities to accuse Shayne Coplan, CEO of Polymarket, of committing crimes.
-The report disclosed that Pirate Wires has a conflict of interest with Polymarket, revealing the company of being Pirate Wires's advertiser.
+In June 2024, Pirate Wires reported on Twitter that a new meme coin named "Trump Coin" was created, there was no evidence of the currency's existence, and the post was tagged with a Twitter community note calling it "fake news".
+The note was removed shortly after but there was still no evidence of the coin's existence leading to confusion and speculations among readers with some wondering if the Pirate Wires Twitter account had been hacked.

+A Pirate Wires report published in December 2024 claimed that employees of Kalshi were secretly paying social media personalities to accuse Shayne Coplan, the CEO of Polymarket, of engaging in illegal activities.
+The report disclosed that Pirate Wires had a conflict of interest with Polymarket as the company was one of its advertisers.

-Pirate Wires had also published eight stories about Wikipedia since August 2025, calling it a “top-down social activism and advocacy machine” in one of its articles.
-On October 2024, Pirate Wires had reportedly investigated Wikipedia's editors and published an article with their findings.
-The article documented a "coordinated campaign" made by 40 Wikipedia editors it called the "Gang of 40" which worked to "delegitimize Israel" and "present radical Islamist groups in a favorable light".
-Elon Musk posted the article on social media with a caption: "Wikipedia is controlled by far-Left activists".
-The Jerusalem Post cited the article and blamed Tech for Palestine for the campaign.
-In a similar report, Pirate Wires alleged that pro-Palestinian users had organized a “terrorist network" on Reddit that manipulated various subreddits, like r/PublicFreakout, to promote its ideology.
-Reddit administrator "Worstnerd" launched an investigation in response.
-A few weeks later, he said he had found no evidence of manipulation on the scale claimed by Pirate Wires.
+Since August 2025, Pirate Wires has published eight stories about Wikipedia, which it has termed a "top-down social activism and advocacy machine."
+In October 2024, Pirate Wires published an article about its investigation into pro-Palestine editors on Wikipedia.
+The article described a "coordinated campaign" by 40 Wikipedia editors, termed the "Gang of 40", who were working to "delegitimize Israel" and "present radical Islamist groups in a favorable light".
+Elon Musk reposted the article on social media with the caption: "Wikipedia is controlled by far-Left activists".

+In 2024, Slate reported that Pirate Wires had alleged that a "terrorist network" of pro-Palestine users on Reddit were manipulating various subreddits, such as r/PublicFreakout, to promote their ideology.
+Reddit launched an investigation in response to the allegations.
+A few weeks later, Reddit advised that it had found no evidence of manipulation on the scale claimed by Pirate Wires.